 If the victim chooses not to report the crime to law enforcement, the FREPP can pay for the rape exam.
 However, FREPP does not pay for mental health counseling or any other medical charges incurred as a result of the rape.

-The healthcare provider should advise the victim that the evidence collected will be held for 60 days should he or she later decide to report the crime.
+The healthcare provider should advise the victim that the evidence collected will be held for 1-Year should he or she later decide to report the crime.

 The medical facility should submit its charges for the rape exam to FREPP for payment.